yhannie22/Ryuko-V5/README.md

   category: "example", // command category.
   usages: "example", // command ussage.
   cooldowns: 5, // 5 seconds command cooldown.
-  dependencies: {
-		"name": "version" // not required but if the command have a npm packages, you can type the package name and version to automatically install the package.
-	}
 };

 module.exports.run = async ({api, event, args}) => {